n3wt0n03/DSA_SUMMER_ACTIVITIES/ACT-4-QUEUES/README.md

 # INSTRUCTIONS:
 - Comment unnecessary comments on both QueueLL.c and CircularQueue.c
-- Navigate through the folders between QueueLL.c and CircularQueue.c
+- Navigate through the folders between LinearQueues and CircularQueueArrays

 # CODES TO REVISE:
 - CircularQueue.c